fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 **Steps 13-14**: The Wallet Instance has been initialized and becomes operational.

-.. note:: **Threat Model**: while the registration endpoint does not necessitate any client authentication, it is safeguarded through the use of `key_attestation`.
+.. note:: **Threat Model**: while the registration endpoint does not necessitate to authenticate the client, it is safeguarded through the use of `key_attestation`.
 Proper validation of this attestation permits the registration of authentic and unaltered app instances.
 Any other claims submitted will not undergo validation, leading the endpoint to respond with an error.
 Additionally, the inclusion of a challenge helps prevent replay attacks.
 The authenticity of both the challenge and the ``hardware_key_tag`` is ensured by the signature found within the ``key_attestation``.

 .. include:: wallet-attestation.rst